marcuswestin/WebViewJavascriptBridge/.github/ISSUE_TEMPLATE.md

 # WVJB Bug Report

-Thanks for reporting an issue with WebViewJavascriptBridge!
+Thanks for reporting an issue with WebViewJavascriptBridge.

 ### Do these 4 things and I will fix your problem!